|

 Graiguecullen.

-Michael Ransbottom was devastated when Markie Brennan died in 1939,
+Michael Ransbottom was devastated when Markie Brennan

 because they were inseparable.
-They went everywhere together.
-Markie was
+They attended band practic together as

-1939. age 25 years old, as a result of an injury received while playing.
+1939. age 25 years old, as a result of an injury received while playing

 |